Darryl-Ramm/repackage_pro_tools/README.md

 ## Issues

 * Using a modified Pro Tools installer may break software or cause compatibility problems, including problems that may not be immediately obvious.
-    * If that is suspected you can do a full install of Pro Tools using the unmodified .dmg made over the current Pro Tools install.
+    * If that is suspected you can do a full install of Pro Tools using the unmodified .dmg over the top of the current Pro Tools install.
 * Removing components may not remove all mention of or appearance of that component within Pro Tools.
     * For example removing SoundFlow or Splice will still leave their corresponding panels in the Clip Area of the Pro Tools Edit Window.
 But those can be hidden in the UI.
 * This is certainly not endorsed by Avid.